Aquastias/Soundboard-Music/README.md

-# Soundboard music for Teamspeak
+# Soundboard music for Teamspeak, Discord etc.

-Teamspeak3 soundboard music.
-Just for personal use.
+This is just for personal use.

+Open to the public.